- Reference Number: HEY-155/2017

 Advice on follow-up

-We advise that you do not use tampons immediately following the test.
-They can be used as normal during your next period.
+We advise that tampons are not used immediately following the test but can be used as normal during your next period.
 You can resume sexual intercourse as soon as you feel comfortable.

 Follow-up treatment

 A report will be sent to your consultant immediately following your examination.
-You may already have a follow-up appointment, if not, please telephone your consultant’s secretary to inform them that the HyCoSy has been performed.
-A follow up appointment will then be arranged.
+You may already have a follow-up appointment, however if not, phone your consultant’s secretary to inform them that the HyCoSy has been performed.
+A follow up appointment will then be arranged to discuss future treatment if you need any.

 Recovering from your HyCoSy procedure